 Canada is represented in BiH by the Canadian Embassy in Budapest.
 Bosnia and Herzegovina is represented in Canada by its Embassy in Ottawa.

 Following the dissolution of the former Yugoslavia, some 40,000 Canadian Forces personnel served in the region (with 23 deaths).
-Canada's military mission in BiH, which lasted almost 19 years, ended in March 2010, with the departure of five Canadian officers and one non-commissioned member from NATO headquarters in Sarajevo.
-Canada provides training to BiH military personnel through the Military Training Assistance Program (MTAP), including training in the methodology and practice of peacekeeping and in English and French language instruction.
+Canada's military mission in BiH, which lasted almost 19 years, ended in March 2010.
+Canada provides training to BiH military personnel through the Military Training Assistance Program (MTAP), including training in the methodology and practice of peacekeeping and English and French language instruction.

-Since 1995, Canada invested over C$540 million in development projects in the region, of which BiH has been one of the largest recipients.
+Since 1995, Canada has invested over C$540 million in development projects in the region, of which BiH has been one of the largest recipients.
 Canada has played a significant role in areas such as policing, mine action, human rights, and free media.
 Canada currently operates a Canada Fund for Local Initiatives (CFLI) in BiH which supports small-scale development projects.
 Currently valued at approximately $115,000 (2014-15), the CFLI is supporting projects focused on anti-corruption and transparency, vulnerable women and human rights.